Hervar77/infinity-doc/mkdocs/api/infinity.memory.md

 Parameters:

 - namespace: `string`
-  >the namespace to operate in
+  >The namespace to operate in.

 - key: `string`
-  >the key to read from
+  >The key to read from.

 Return type: `any`